webdim0/dnn_basic_imgrec/server/README.md

 `node index.js`

-Client side for this project is in the same repository in 'client' folder.
+Client side for this project is in the same repository in 'client-sk' folder or'client' for prev version without CNN.